lulujordanna/data-structures/README.md

-## This is a repository for PGDV 5110 Data Structures
+## Data Structures

-Each Weekly Assignment can be found above with the code and individual README.
+This is a repository for PGDV 5110 - Data Structures, Fall 2019.
+Each Weekly Assignment can be found above with it's corresponding code and individual README.md file.